Starwarsfan2099/starwarsfan2099.github.io/_posts/2021-02-23-millionaire-calculator.md

 The actual calculator sets on a steel tube frame, with adjustable casters on the bottom.
 The motor, motor switch, and some of the gearing is attached to the underside of the machine.
 Just the main calculator, without the motor and stand weighs around 70 pounds, with the motor and stand it probably comes to around 110-120 pounds.

 This machine is one of the rarer ones.
-Based on data from the *Museum für Kommunikation in Berne*, a total of only 236 machines in this particular model were ever made.
+Based on data from the *Museum für Kommunikation* in Berne, a total of only 236 machines in this particular model were ever made.
 The most common Millionaire machines did not have an electric motor.
 Of the machines that did have a motor, machines with a keyboard input were most common.
 Electric machines were usually bought for when a large amount of calculations needed to be made - and the fastest way to input numbers was the keyboard.
 Sliders are very slow compared to easily selecting numbers on the keyboard, making electric machines with slider input more rare.

 {:refdef: style="text-align: center;"}
 ![Millionaire belt](https://starwarsfan2099.github.io/public/2021-02-23/belt.jpg){:.shadow}